Ah, feeling guilty. It really does make you feel like a huge weight is on your shoulders the whole time, doesn't it?

 This goes hand in hand with "#1 Trying To Avoid Something" but it’s a realization that you’re focusing on what you’re afraid of and what you fear will happen if you do or don’t do something.
 You allow your feelings of anxiety and fear take over your rational thought.

 If you're aware of this, then it's easier to let go of all the "what if's...." worrying because you suddenly realize you're focusing on the wrong thing.
 Let those "what if's" go and concentrate on the real issue at hand without adding the fear of what might happen.
-If you can do that, then you'll suddenly find the situation is nowhere near as overwhelming as it first appeared.
+If you can do that then you'll suddenly find the situation is nowhere near as overwhelming as it first appeared.
+You haven't let your imagination go wild with all the things that "might" happen.
 You'll also be able to stop those guilty feelings before they start.

 It really is a powerful moment when you see behind the simple emotion and realize that you were giving up your own power for no reason.
 No more feeling guilty, or at least, only for a few short moments until you discover what it's really trying to tell you.
 Use those emotion so you can confidently move forwards.